smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     last_tracked_time:
-      description: 'Gives the time at which the vehicle was last tracked.'
+      description: Gives the time at which the vehicle was last tracked.
-      format: time
+      format: date-time
       type: string
       x-ngsi:
         type: Property